MaidDragonTohru/The-Scribe/README.md

 *poll*: Lists the poll that was set in the *setpoll*. . .
 Let's not start that again.

-*wotd*: PMs the user, assuming they're not ranked, the Writer of the Day.
+*writer, wotd*: PMs the user, assuming they're not ranked, the Writer of the Day.

 *site*: PMs the user, assuming they're not ranked, the Writing Room's website.